Mexxy-lab/Emeka_Portfolio/index.md

 **Tools used:** Terraform, java, maven, Gitops, Docker, Docker Containerization, Github, Dockerhub repository, K8s cluster DO, ArgoCD, argocd cli.

-**Project Objective / Keys steps:** To deploying the springbook petclinic application using a remote server provisioned via terraform from local host.
+**Project Objective / Keys steps:** To deploy the springbook petclinic application using a remote server provisioned via terraform from local host.

 - Created terraform files for provisioning of DO droplet in cloud Digital Ocean (main.tf, providers.tf, variables.tf and terraform.tfvars files).
 - Connected to remote server using ssh protocol.
 You can also connect via DO console.
 Created a user and assigned user to sudo group.